nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 This should print "Hello COMP423" into your terminal.
 If you see this, you successfully ran your program!

-You should also try running your program using the build command. "go build" makes a binary that we can execute many times, while go run compiles and runs the program in a single step.
+You should also try running your program using the build command. 'go build' makes a binary that we can execute many times, while 'go run' compiles and runs the program in a single step.

 ``` bash
 go build -o hello_comp